 One of the IWW’s most important contributions to the labor movement and broader push towards social justice was that, when founded, it was the only American union to welcome all workers including women, immigrants, and African Americans into the same organization.

 The headquarters of the IWW was located in Philadelphia for many years, and I felt very honored to be asked to make an urn for Joe Hill‘s ashes.
-Joe Hill was a songwriter , labor activist and member of the IWW.
+Joe Hill was a songwriter, labor activist and member of the IWW.
 He was executed in 1915 in Utah after a controversial trial.
 Joe requested that his ashes be scattered around the world.
-In 1988 it was discovered that an envelope had been seized by the US Postal Service in 1917 because of its “subversive potential”.
+In 1988 it was discovered that an envelope had been seized by the US Postal Service in 1917 because of its “subversive potential.”
 After some negotiations, the last of Hill’s ashes (but not the envelope that contained them) was turned over to the IWW in 1988.
 The majority of the ashes were cast to the wind.
-It seems that one small portion was preserved at the IWW headquarters, which is now in Cincinnati.
+One small portion was preserved at the IWW headquarters, which is now located in Cincinnati.